everypizza1/AI-Documentary/Outline.md

 PG: It then analyses the video or webpage and shows you ads related to it.
 PG: If you press like or stay on the page for a certain ammount of time, that also gets sent to the serever.
 PG: If you press dislike, it gets sent to the server that you disliked the video.
 PG: Some other stuff sent to the server is:
 * Your adress
 * Where you where when you pressed like
 * Your IP adress
 * Your name
 * Much more

 PG: The AI uses that data to show you more things that you might like.
+PG: AI is also used in gaming.
+PG: Some people like to play chess against AI.
+PG: AI powers NPC's, or Non-Player Characters.
+Somtimes they have random movements, but sometimes they can also be programmed to find players.
+PG: AI anticheats exist too.
-PG:
+PG: AI anticheat systems
 ---
 Part 4: `Outro`